Employment contract for expats in the Netherlands: what should you pay attention to?

 • Expertise in employment contracts for expats

-• Support in negotiations and terminations
+• Assistance with negotiations and terminations

 • Personal advice in clear language

-FAQ about employment contract for expats
+FAQ about employment contracts for expats

 No, English is allowed, but make sure you fully understand the content.